pkarsy/AutomaticSchoolBellTimer/README.md

 - Time Zone and Daylight Savings Time
 - Resistant to Network disconnections and power outages.
 The module keeps accurate time on such occations, and only rarely needs to connect to the Internet to fix the time drift(less than 1 sec per week without Internet) We use a dedicated DS3231 module(backed by a lithium coin cell) for this.
 - Simple Web Control Panel, via PC or mobile.
 With the option of MQTT, it can also be monitored and controlled outside of the local network.
-- As few parts as possible, no PCB, and no soldering at all, if the ESP has presoldered headers.
+- As few parts as possible, no PCB, and no soldering at all (if we choose an ESP32 board with presoldered headers).
 - Reliable hardware.
 It is expected to work for years and years mostly anattended.
 The minimal part count and the airtight enclosure is hepling on this.
 - Reliable software.
 Minimal dependencies on external services.
 It can tolerate power outages and MONTHS of WIFI anavailability before the time drift becomes noticeable.
 The CR2032 coin cell will probably work for 10 years or even more, given that most of the time it will not discharge.
 There is no dependency for MQTT server, whom we dont now if it is working or even exists 10 years from now.
 If you want it of course is working and can be useful for remote control and debugging (see the dedicated section).
 If it stops working it will not break the functionality however.
 - Very low cost (See the BOM below)